NietThijmen/Bonny/README.md

 ## How to use
 Add to path
-bony {path + file extension, EG: this/is/my/dir/file.txt}
+Bonny {path + file extension, EG: this/is/my/dir/file.txt}